 Credit card artwork is one of my favorite parts about credit cards.
 But I don’t write about it because aesthetics is not important when choosing a card.
-The Blue Cash Preferred is an exception because American Express has radically changed the artwork.
+The Blue Cash Preferred is an exception because American Express radically changed the artwork in May 2019.
 The card now looks more like the newer Cash Magnet card than the Blue Cash Everyday card.

 I like the new artwork with its so-called “Centurion iconography”.
 It’s reminiscent of American Express’ charge cards and their heritage.
 I also like the large dark blue Centurion coupled with the silver font.
 Overall, the new design makes the card look more substantial than before.

-My only complaint is that it looks too similar to the Cash Magnet.
+My only complaint is that it looks too similar to the Cash Magnet, even though the Preferred uses a darker shade of blue.
 Telling the two cards apart might be difficult for some people.